 We honor local section members Dr. Roy A. Olofson and Dr. Semih Eser, who have been named as 2014 ACS Fellows!
 A list of all ACS Fellows in our section can be found on the About Us page.

-The new fellows will be feted at the society’s national meeting in San Francisco in August, 2014 at a ceremony hosted by ACS Immediate Past-President Marinda Li Wu.
+The new fellows were feted at the society’s national meeting in San Francisco in August, 2014 at a ceremony hosted by ACS Immediate Past-President Marinda Li Wu.
 The fellows program began in 2009 as a way to recognize and honor ACS members for outstanding achievements in and contributions to science, the profession, and ACS.
 Learn more about the ACS fellows program and the current fellows here.

 Dr. Roy A. Olofson is an emeritus faculty member at Penn State University, and an energetic, inspiring member of our Central Pennsylvania local section.
 He has served as a consultant to the Joseph Priestley House since 1973, organizing several ACS-related special events, including celebrations, symposia, exhibitions, monument dedications, and lectures.